Bachelor of Science in Education: Physical Education

 Northern Arizona University Physical Education Teacher Education Mission and Vision

 - Developing competent and committed professionals who will make positive differences for children, young adults, and others in schools.

-The NAU Physical Education Teacher Education (PETE) program prepares students to become competent and effective physical education instructors.
+The NAU Physical Education Teacher Education (PETE) program prepares students to become competent and effective PreK-12 physical education instructors.
 Further, our PETE students graduate from the program prepared to make a positive and lasting impact on student lives.

-Physical Education majors at NAU are given the opportunity to have practical experiences interacting with children in the surrounding K-12 schools starting in the first year in the program.
-These experiences continue throughout the entire program, culminating with a field experience class which is largely spent implementing the teaching skills learned throughout the PETE program in the elementary, middle, and high schools.
+Physical Education majors at NAU are given the opportunity to have rich, hands-on field experiences interacting with children in the surrounding PreK-12 schools starting the first year in the program.
+These experiences continue throughout the entire program, culminating with a practicum-based class which is largely spent implementing the teaching skills learned throughout the PETE program in the elementary, middle, and high schools.
 Students will then go on to have a robust 16-week student teaching experience.

 AZ Certification Exam links: